nicolasvu9/TypeRacerJava/README.md

 ## Functions
 * Records the WPM
 * Records the accuracy
+* Shows the progress in completion of the quote
 * Retains and updates the user's record for the current session
 * Redo button if the user wants to attempt the same
 * Next button for the user to go through quotes